 NATIONAL BOURBON DAY

-Like Scotch, Cognac and some other spirits that must meet certain standards as well as be produced in a particular geographical region, Bourbon is a whiskey which is only so named if distilled in the United States.
-To legally be a considered Bourbon, it must be 51 percent corn, stored in new (not aged) charred-oak barrels and distilled no more than 160 proof and barreled at 125 proof.
+Like Scotch, Cognac, and some other spirits, Bourbon must meet certain standards and be produced in a specific geographical region to earn its name.
+Bourbon is a whiskey that is only so when it’s distilled in the United States.
+To legally classify Bourbon, it must be 51 percent corn, stored in new (not aged) charred-oak barrels and distilled no more than 160 proof.
+Finally it must be barreled at 125 proof.

-This particular whiskey derives its name from the Kentucky county which was established in 1785 and was a large producer of corn.
-The corn, once distilled, would be put in barrels and stamped “Old Bourbon” and shipped down the Ohio River.
+This particular whiskey derives its name from the Kentucky county, which was established in 1785 and was a large producer of corn.
+Back then, once the corn was distilled, it was put in barrels and stamped “Old Bourbon” and shipped down the Ohio River.

 In 1964, a Congressional Resolution designated Bourbon as America’s native spirit.
 Since then, there is nowhere else in the world that can make a whiskey and call it Bourbon.

 Bourbon’s deep roots start with the immigrants who would homestead in Kentucky.
 With an abundance of corn, these pioneers set their stills to work, producing a whiskey that lives on today.
 They also put their own stamp on the quality and flavors into their whiskey.
 From the oak barrels to the rich soils, Bourbon’s character continues to grow throughout the years.

 Pour a glass of Bourbon and use #NationalBourbonDay on social media.
 As you savor the depth of flavor, study up on Bourbon.
 Watch a documentary or read a book on the history of Bourbon.
 These will take you back in time and tell you about the people who brought about the drink we know as the Official Spirit of America.

 Here are our staff picks to learn about the history of Bourbon:

 - Neat: The Story of Bourbon (2018) written and directed by David Altrogge